Skip to Content

 braised neck bones on a white plate

 Neck bones, beef or pork, are the ultimate comfort food.
 It's also that classic soul food.
-It's on the menu in just about any hole in the wall soul food joint or served monthly in Southern households.
+It's on the menu in just about any hole in the wall soul food joint or any given Southern households.
 It's one of my mom's favorite dishes and I made this with her in mind.

 What Are Pork Neck Bones